DemetrisKonst/ANN-Clustering/README.md

 1. Find *N* Approximate Nearest Neighbors (ANN) for any query point
 2. Group the data points together by performing Clustering

 Thus, the Project is split in two parts, the first one solves the (ANN) problem and the second one solves the Clustering problem.
+An experimental Analysis for each part of the project can be found in the directory [Analysis](Analysis).
 <br> </br>

 ## A little bit about our Dataset